Making wool (process)

 Next, being sent to the warehouse, the turf of wool is spun into balls of yarn.
 Finally, these yarn balls are sold to knit and make products for commercial purposes, such as jackets or carpets.

-- The diagram below shows the process of producing smoked fish 78
+- The diagram shows the different stages in the production of woolen goods 78